POPI: Personalizing LLMs via Optimized Natural Language Preference Inference: Introduction

 \section{Introduction}

-Large language models (LLMs) have rapidly become integral tools for information access~\cite{zhu2023large}, creativity~\cite{franceschelli2025creativity}, and decision support~\cite{vrdoljak2025review}.
-Yet, despite their versatility, users often report highly variable experiences: some strongly prefer one model variant over another, even when both achieve comparable benchmark scores~\cite{li2024personalized, guan2025survey}.
-A recent illustration is the community split between OpenAI’s GPT-5 and GPT-4o: while GPT-5 is praised for its rigor and cautious reasoning, GPT-4o is favored by others for a more conversational and "warm" tone~\cite{wikipedia:GPT-4o}.
-These differences highlight an emerging reality---\textbf{the “best” model is not universal but inherently user-dependent}.
-The central challenge is thus not only to build stronger general-purpose LLMs, but also to personalize them to meet diverse individual preferences.
+Large language models (LLMs) have rapidly become integral tools for information access~\citep{zhu2023large}, creativity~\citep{franceschelli2025creativity}, and decision support~\citep{vrdoljak2025review}.
+Despite strong aggregate performance, user satisfaction is often inconsistent: individuals may strongly prefer one model or response style over another even when benchmark results are similar~\citep{li2024personalized, guan2025survey}.
+Such divergence underscores a key reality: \textbf{the "best" model is not universal but inherently user-dependent}.
+The resulting challenge is not only to improve general capability but also to scalably adapt LLM behavior to diverse individual preferences.